openfido/openfido/docs/Getting Started/Developer Setup.md

 # Developer Setup

-We will be running the OpenFIDO app, auth, and workflow servies on our local machine through `localhost` and serving them via [Docker](http://docker.com) containers.
+We will be running the OpenFIDO app, auth, and workflow services on our local machine through `localhost` and serving them via [Docker](http://docker.com) containers.

 Download the Docker Desktop client and run it on your machine.